-Tip: If you miss out on seeing them at Hamelin Bay, head down the road to Augusta.
+Tip: If you miss seeing them at Hamelin Bay, head down the road to Augusta.
 They sometimes come into the Blackwood River to feed on fish scraps outside the Turner Holiday Park.
 You might also see Dolphins and Pelicans here.

 Fishing at Hamelin Bay

 If you fish close to shore in a small boat, you might catch Herring, Whiting, and Skippy.
-Further out there is great fishing for Dhufish (my favourite), Pink Snapper, Samson Fish, and Queen Snapper.
+Further out, there is great fishing for Dhufish (my favourite), Pink Snapper, Samson Fish, and Queen Snapper.

 Diving & Snorkelling at Hamelin Bay

 Advanced divers will love the fantastic wreck dives – there are 11 wrecks to explore in the Hamelin Bay Wreck Trail.

 Hiking near Hamelin Bay

 The Cape to Cape Track runs through Hamelin Bay beach, so why not walk part of it?
 It’s a 13 km return trail to Cosy Corner, which will take approximately 4 hours.
 The walk involves some short, steep sections, but you will be rewarded with magnificent views.

 Hamelin Bay Observation Deck